South, Central America and Caribbian

 Click to view a bigger image!TAM 1

-Like most south American airlines Brazilian TAM are using a plastic bag.
+Like most south American airlines Paraguay TAM are using a plastic bag.
 A special feature is the nice strings to close the bag after use.
 Never seen those before.
 "For your convenience in case of motion sickness.
 To close, pull strings.
 Call the flight attendant." in Portuguese, English and Spanish.
 Thanks to Fernando Assis.

 Click to view a bigger image!TAM 2